• Skip to primary navigation

 Ingredients

-Buttermilk: The buttermilk adds a slight tang and enhanced rich flavor to this french toast.
+Half-and-half: The half-and-half adds a creamy texture and enhanced rich flavor to this french toast.
 It pairs really well with the hint of sugar and spices in this recipe.
-Besides adding moisture, the buttermilk contributes to the golden brown color and slightly crisp texture.
+Besides adding moisture, the half-and-half contributes to the golden brown color and fluffy texture.

 Eggs: The eggs contribute additional flavor and act as a binder that holds all the ingredients together.
 When cooked, the eggs solidify and help firm up the liquid that’s been absorbed into the bread.